ddadaal/ddadaal.me/contents/about-me.md

 - Born in March 20, 1998
 - Hometown in Chongqing
 - Studying Software Engineering in Nanjing University since 2016.
-- Want to have a girlfriend who has a strong care aim and can work together.
+- Seeking for a girlfriend with determination to pursue her dream

 ## Programming Preferences